InnovationForge/Certified-Pega-Business-Architect/ch04_Security.md

 ## Summary
 Security in Pega is a layered approach involving personas, access groups, roles, and authentication mechanisms.
 Business Architects ensure that users have the right access to perform their tasks while maintaining data protection and compliance.

+## Practice Scenarios

+**Scenario: Role-Based Access for a Healthcare App**

+In a healthcare app, the BA defines **personas** for Nurse, Doctor, and Admin.
+Each persona has a tailored portal. **Access groups** are configured to restrict sensitive data (e.g., only doctors can view diagnosis history). **Authentication** is handled via SSO, while **authorization** ensures only authorized users can approve prescriptions.

+**Key Concepts**: Personas, access groups, authentication vs authorization